-27. Circus/Carnival/Games/Rides/Inflatables
+29. Circus/Carnival/Games/Rides/Inflatables

-Carnival and Games
+Circus/Carnival and Games

 Any person that operates any circus, menagerie, carnival, or free show in the City must obtain a license from Building and Zoning Services - License Section.
+Dunk tanks are prohibited in City of Columbus parks.